Andrej-Antipov/Asrock-Z690-PG-Reptide-hackintosh/README.md

 ### Mac OS Monterey and Ventura EFI OpenCore loader 0.8.9.
 Clover 5151

 * All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2
+* Clover has issue with update under T2 mac models